Viktoru/mlfruitandnut/mlfruitandnut/docs/development.md

  ### The next images will shows how to link a cultivar.

- A. This [Image 2](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot12.png) shows where to link a cultivar.
+ A. The [Image 2](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot12.png) shows where to link a cultivar.

- B. This [Image 3](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot11.png) should be linked to a cultivar.
+ B. The [Image 3](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot11.png) should be linked to a cultivar.

- C. This [Image 4](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot13.png) shows the input to link a cultivar.
+ C. The [Image 4](https://github.com/Viktoru/mlfruitandnut/blob/master/ScreenShot13.png) shows the input to link a cultivar.